 | Estimated net pay | $5,177 | — |

-Note that BAH and BAS represent a significant portion of total compensation ($1,973/month) that is completely tax-free, making the effective tax rate on total compensation much lower than a civilian earning similar total pay.
+BAH and BAS total $1,973/month completely tax-free — making the effective tax rate on total compensation significantly lower than a civilian earning equivalent total pay.

 The Bailey Settlement: Military Retirement Tax Exclusion

-For military retirees who do not qualify for the Bailey exclusion (those who vested after August 12, 1989), North Carolina currently offers a $4,000 deduction ($8,000 if both spouses have qualifying retirement income) for government retirement income, including military pensions.
-This deduction is available on NC Form D-400S.
+For retirees who do not qualify for Bailey (vested after August 12, 1989), NC offers a $4,000 deduction ($8,000 if both spouses have qualifying retirement income) for government retirement income on Form D-400S.
+This is a deduction, not an exclusion — it reduces taxable income by $4,000, saving approximately $160 in NC tax at the current 3.99% rate.

 Residency and Domicile Rules for Service Members